The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Choosing the right XAI Method

-Patients, although not directly interacting with the AI system, are significantly impacted by the decisions made by clinicians using the AI system and thus an ``\emph{affected party}'' according to the definition in \Cref{sec:stakeholder_terminology}.
+Patients, although not directly interacting with the AI system, are significantly impacted by the decisions made by clinicians using the AI system and thus an ``\emph{affected party}'' according to the definition in \Cref{sec:xai_background}.
 Patients have a strong need for correct and fair decision-making.
 Fairness in AI-driven decisions is a critical requirement, as it directly affects patient outcomes and trust in the healthcare system.

-The \emph{regulator} corresponds in our case to the competent authority, which can be mapped to different \ac{ai} Act stakeholder roles, e.g.: \ac{ai} Office or \ac{ai} Board.
+The \emph{regulator} corresponds to the competent authority, which can be mapped to different \ac{ai} Act stakeholder roles, e.g., \ac{ai} Office or \ac{ai} Board.